attia-mahmoud/HTTP2-Compliance-Tests/analysis/tables/modified_unmodified_summary.md

 ---

-## Test 137: An endpoint MUST NOT generate an HTTP/2 message containing connection header field (RFC9113 Section 8.2.2)

-**Modified by:** Cloudflare, Node-20.16.0
-**Unmodified by:** Caddy-2.9.1, Envoy-1.32.2, HAproxy-2.9.10

----

-## Test 147: Implementations MUST discard frames that have unknown or unsupported types. (server side)
+## Test 142: The TE header field MAY be present in an HTTP/2 request; when it is, it MUST NOT contain any value other than 'trailers'.

 **Modified by:** Caddy-2.9.1
 **Unmodified by:** HAproxy-2.9.10

 ---

-## Test 142: The TE header field MAY be present in an HTTP/2 request; when it is, it MUST NOT contain any value other than 'trailers'.
+## Test 137: An endpoint MUST NOT generate an HTTP/2 message containing connection header field (RFC9113 Section 8.2.2)

 **Modified by:** Caddy-2.9.1

 ---

-## Test 143: Pseudo-header fields are not HTTP header fields.
-Endpoints MUST NOT generate pseudo-header fields other than those defined in this document.
+## Test 138: An endpoint MUST NOT generate an HTTP/2 message containing proxy-connection header field (RFC9113 Section 8.2.2)

 **Modified by:** Caddy-2.9.1